youngtuotuo/dotfiles/vim_notes.md

         Ctrl-g    - Show location in the file and the file status Ctrl-o    - Go to last cursor position
         Ctrl-i    - Go to next cursor position
         %         - Parentheses match and search
+        ``        - To the position before the latest jump, or where the last "m`" command was given.
+        ''        - The same as ``

 ### Split